GromovBoris/virtual-keyboard/README.md

 # DESCRIPTION

-This repository presents my solution of virtual keyboard (RS School stage#1 week#7).
+This repository presents my solution of virtual keyboard.
 You can switch languages using ShiftLeft + Alt

 # SOLUTION LINK